yard

 Leave fussy crops like tight cauliflower heads and long-season Brussels sprouts until after you have one or two seasons under your belt.
 They demand stricter timing, pests control, and nutrient management.

-• fiber_manual_recordEasy first choices: Lettuce, radish, bush beans, zucchini, cherry tomatoes
+• fiber_manual_recordEasy first choices: Lettuce, radish, beans, zucchini, cherry tomatoes

 • fiber_manual_recordGood starter herbs: Basil, chives, parsley, dill